 The pinnacle of Mount Mitchell’s attractions is the awe-inspiring observation deck at the summit of the mountain.
 The deck is easily accessible via a quarter-mile paved trail.
 From the deck on clear days, visitors have unobstructed 360-degree, 85-mile views of the Blue Ridge Mountains.
-Originally buried in Asheville, Dr. Elisha Mitchell was interred atop Mount Mitchell in 1858, a year after his death.
+The peak’s namesake, Dr. Elisha Mitchell, was interred atop Mount Mitchell in 1858, a year after his death.
 His grave is visible from the summit.

 Mount Mitchell Education Center